-2. Install 25mm wide x 10mm thick self-adhesive Oscar Foam along this line with the bottom of the foam on top of and sitting on the line.
+2. Install 25mm wide x 10mm thick self-adhesive Oscar Foam to sit 12mm above this line with the bottom of the foam on top of and sitting 12mm above the line.

 NOTE: This will prevent direct contact between the plasterboard (next job), and the wall: a potential path for vibration and noise transfer.
 Oscar foam and the Oscar Iso-Mount combined is what creates the floating ceiling.

 1. Fix the first layer of 12.5mm plasterboard with 25mm (1inch) drylining screws which will self-tap into the ‘C’ channel.

 Do not position screws under the joists or the Iso-Mounts where they may make contact and form a path for sound transmission.
 Keep the outer boards compressed into the Oscar Foam at the perimeter of the room.
 Keep gaps to the minimum and seal gaps with Oscar Seal.

 2. For best results fix a second layer of plasterboard repeat the operation but stagger joints and use 38mm (1.1/2inch) drywall screws, seal gaps with Oscar seal keeping level or below the surface of the board, then tape and joint the ceiling ready for plastering.